jonstump/volunteer-tracker/README.md

 This will launch a local host via Sinatra.
 You should be able to navigate to http://localhost:4567/ to see the site locally.

 ## To dos:
-* run bash command to add sql file to project
-  - pg_dump volunteer_tracker > database_backup.sql
+* add css to page to make it look a little less plain.

 ## Bugs:
 * None at this time.
 If you find a bug please use the contact email below.